-We remain steadfast in our commitment to sound corporate governance, which is the foundation of our sustainable growth and stakeholder trust.
-In 2019, we strengthened our governance framework by enhancing risk management, regulatory compliance, and board oversight.
-Our adherence to global best practices ensures transparency, accountability, and ethical leadership across all levels of our operations.
-As we navigate an evolving financial landscape, we will continue to uphold the highest governance standards, fostering resilience and long-term value creation for all stakeholders.
+We remain committed to upholding the highest standards of corporate governance, ensuring transparency, accountability, and ethical leadership.
+In 2020, we further strengthened our governance framework through enhanced risk management, regulatory compliance, and board oversight.
+Despite the challenges of the year, our strong governance structure enabled us to navigate uncertainties while maintaining stakeholder confidence.
+As we move forward, we will continue to embed best practices in governance, fostering resilience, sustainability, and long-term value creation for all stakeholders.